An In-depth Study of LLM Contributions to the Bin Packing Problem: Introduction

 The key claims of \romera are that \textit{``FunSearch outputs programs that tend to be interpretable''} and that \textit{``LLMs should be seen as a source of diverse (syntactically correct) programs with occasionally interesting ideas''}.
-In this paper, we reassess these claims, focusing on the {\em online bin packing} problem. {\bf Can the contributions of the LLM-based evolutionary framework for this specific NP-hard problem be considered as ``interesting'', and how should they be evaluated?} We first show that interpreting the proposed heuristics is nontrivial.
+However, no work has been conducted to analyse the generated heuristics.
+Their performance are only accessed by comparing with some baseline heuristics on the data distribution they have been evolved.
+In this paper, we use ``interesting ideas'' in a deliberately stronger sense than mere empirical improvements on a benchmark.
+We consider an idea scientifically interesting when it provides insight into why a method works, can be communicated independently of the generated code, and can potentially guide the design of new methods beyond the original training setting.
+By contrast, we use ``mathematical discovery'' to refer to a stronger claim, requiring not only improved performance but also evidence of novelty, significance, and conceptual or theoretical understanding.
+In this manuscript, we reassess the key claims of \romera, focusing on the {\em online bin packing} problem. {\bf Can the contributions of the LLM-based evolutionary framework for this specific NP-hard problem be considered scientifically interesting in this sense, and how should they be evaluated?} While the generated heuristics are straightforward to implement and benchmark, their claimed interpretability remains questionable, as subsequent work continues to rely on LLM-based generation rather than identifying and exploiting the underlying principles that could be extracted from \romera.
+We first show that interpreting the proposed heuristics is indeed nontrivial.
 We then show that this difficulty is avoidable by providing a simple, more efficient, two-parameter heuristic that generalizes to a much broader set of instances.
-While the difficulty of evaluating the heuristic is anecdotal, it is confirmed by subsequent work that still relies on LLMs instead of grasping the key information that could be obtained from \romera.

 The rest of the paper is organized as follows.
 We first review related work on hyper-heuristics and LLM-assisted algorithm design in Section~\ref{sec:related}.
 We then discuss the interpretability of the heuristics proposed in \romera and subsequent work in Section~\ref{sec:interpretability}, before discussing their scientific contribution in Section~\ref{sec:interesting}.
 In particular we propose and evaluate a new, two-parameter simple heuristic for these instances.
 Building on these observations, we critically reassess the claim that LLM-based evolutionary frameworks can occasionally contribute scientifically interesting ideas, and argue that, for bin packing, the available evidence in \romera is insufficient to establish this claim.